Lawyers representing the private racetrack Apex have filed a complaint against a political action committee that took Apex to court.

-A Pinal County Superior Robert Olson originally issued a judgment in favor of MCPT Aug.
+Pinal County Superior Court Judge Robert Olson originally issued a judgment in favor of MCPT Aug.
 9. However, both the Arizona Court of Appeals and the state Supreme Court later sided with the city and Apex, tossing out the lower court’s ruling.

 In Burks’ case, a Sept.
 13 judgment by Olson ruled her suit lacked “standing.”